skippysworld/fetchAviationWeather/readme.md

 1. Download the Scriptable app.
 2. Click on `+` icon to add a script (top right corner).
-3. Copy / paste the code from <a href="http://https://raw.githubusercontent.com/skippysworld/fetchAviationWeather/refs/heads/main/fetchAviationWeather.js" target="_blank">fetchAviationWeather.js</a> in this repository and confirm by clicking `Done`.
+3. Copy / paste the code from [`fetchAviationWeather.js`](https://raw.githubusercontent.com/skippysworld/fetchAviationWeather/refs/heads/main/fetchAviationWeather.js) in this repository and confirm by clicking `Done`.
 4. An `Untitled Script` shows up in Scriptable list.
 You can rename or use in widget settings as it is.
 5. Add a new Scriptable widget to your home screen.
 6. In widget settings, select a script and pass a [parameter](#parameter) to it.